c200 is a full discrete, two voltage gain stage power

 The amplified inverted signal is direct coupled

-class A by another current source Q5.
-In this stage,
+A by another current source Q5.
+In this stage, current

-where the power transistors are.
-Apart from being
+the power transistors are.
+Apart from being a bias adjustment,

-a bias adjustment, it also acts as a thermal tracking
+it also acts as a thermal tracking device.
+Prevents

-VAS, drivers Q9 and Q10 are inserted in between to
+drivers Q9 and Q10 are inserted in between to act as

 Negative feedback is global.
 A fraction of the output